-For information about submitting materials to the SDFC, please contact the CFS at firstname.lastname@example.org.
+For information about submitting materials to the SDFC archives, please contact the CFS at email@example.com.

 For instructors: the SDFC and submissions thereto can be a fruitful class assignment.
 Please see our curriculum modules page to learn how to incorporate this project into your course.
 For more information, please email firstname.lastname@example.org.

 North Vs. South Campus Ye Meme

 This meme depicts Ye - aka Kanye West - standing in front of a blank wall and holding a yellow notepad/legal pad.
 It is based on an image that West shared on his own Instagram account and which has been used multiple memes since (see, for example, below).
 Responding to the question "Describe your thoughts regarding what purpose the folklore item might be serving," Hannah writes: "This meme seems to highlight a long-standing practice within the OSU folk group, with students defending one side of campus versus another.
 This practice is something that builds community within the already large Ohio State community, helping students find a smaller group to identify with while living on campus for, most commonly, their first 2 years (since Ohio State currently requires students to live on campus for 2 years)."

 Please Mask Up Between Sips and Bites Meme